Thurgood Marshall: Other topics

 During his service on the Supreme Court, Marshall participated in over 3,400 cases and authored 322 majority opinions.
 He was a member of the unanimous majority in United States v.
 Nixon that rejected President Nixon's claims of absolute executive privilege.
 Marshall wrote several influential decisions in the fields of corporate law and securities law, including a frequently-cited opinion regarding materiality in TSC Industries, Inc. v.
 Northway, Inc. His opinions involving personal jurisdiction, such as Shaffer v.
 Heitner, were pragmatic and de-emphasized the importance of state boundaries.
 According to Tushnet, Marshall was "the Court's liberal specialist in Native American law"; he endeavored to protect Native Americans from regulatory action on the part of the states.
 He favored a rigid interpretation of procedural requirements, saying in one case that "rules mean what they say"—a position that in Tushnet's view was motivated by the justice's "traditionalist streak".

+Like most Supreme Court justices, many of Marshall's law clerks went on to become prominent lawyers and legal scholars.
+His clerks included future Supreme Court justice Elena Kagan, U.S. circuit judge Douglas H. Ginsburg, and legal scholars Cass Sunstein, Mark Tushnet, and Martha Minow.

 Personal life

 Marshall wed Vivian "Buster" Burey on September 4, 1929, while he was a student at Lincoln University.
 They remained married until her death from cancer in 1955.
 Marshall married Cecilia "Cissy" Suyat, an NAACP secretary, eleven months later; they had two children: Thurgood Jr. and John.
 Thurgood Jr. became an attorney and worked in the Clinton administration, and John directed the U.S. Marshals Service and served as Virginia's secretary of public safety.

 Marshall was an active member of the Episcopal Church and served as a delegate to its 1964 convention, walking out after a resolution to recognize a right to disobey immoral segregation laws was voted down.
 He was a Prince Hall Mason, attending meetings and participating in rituals.
+He refused to attend the Supreme Court's annual Christmas party believing that it infringed upon the separation of church and state.

 Justice Sandra Day O'Connor, who served with Marshall on the Supreme Court for a decade, wrote that "it was rare during our conference deliberations that he would not share an anecdote, a joke or a story"; although O'Connor initially treated the stories as "welcome diversions", she later "realized that behind most of the anecdotes was a relevant legal point".